Spirou333/react-timetracker/README.md

 ## Planned Features
 * Start and stop a timer for entries
 * Switch between "Timer" and "Add Entry"
+* Adding a graphical timepicker
 * Duplicate entry recognition
 * Editing existing entries
 * Export entries as JSON
 * Entering dates to the timeentries
+* Adding a datepicker

 ## Planned Improvements
 * Using moment.js for advanced date and time handling